sablier-labs/v2-core/SECURITY.md

 # Security

-The security of the Sablier V2 protocol is our top priority.
-We have invested significant effort in designing and testing the protocol to ensure that it is secure and reliable.
+The security of the Sablier Protocol is our top priority.
+We have invested significant effort in designing and testing the contracts to ensure that it is secure and reliable.

 ## Bug Bounty